-Related page: Cloning a Project (browser interface / Altium Designer)
+Related page: Cloning a Project (browser interface / NEXUS design client)

-Each time you clone the project – either through Concord Pro's browser interface, or from within Altium Designer – a Project Cloned event tile will be added to the timeline.
+Each time you clone the project – either through the NEXUS server's browser interface, or from within the NEXUS design client – a Project Cloned event tile will be added to the timeline.
 The person who performed the clone is presented by name (and picture), along with the date and time.
 A generated description is added to the tile at the time of cloning, which can be overridden by entering a new description A link is provided to the cloned project – clicking this will access the detailed management page for that project, which opens on a separate tab of the browser.